ljpengelen/markdown-to-pdf/examples/cv.md

 # Luc Engelen

-Senior full-stack developer and aspiring architect
+Senior full-stack developer and scrum master
 {: .job-title}

 <!-- {!contact-information.md!} -->

 ## Profile

-Luc is a senior software developer that combines a solid theoretical foundation in computer science with practical experience in developing web and mobile applications.
+Luc is a senior software developer and scrum master that combines a solid theoretical foundation in computer science with practical experience in developing web and mobile applications.
 He is a full-stack developer, focussing on React-based front ends, cross-platform mobile applications, and Java-based back ends.
 Before switching to software development, he obtaining his PhD at the Eindhoven University of Technology (TU/e) and worked as a Postdoctoral researcher and teacher at the same university.